devmount/SongDrive/src/docs/docs.en.md

 ## Get started

-If you want to use an existing SongDrive installation, you first need register a new user account.
+If you want to get to know SongDrive by using an existing SongDrive installation, you first need register a new user account.
 You can use the *Sign Up* Button and provide a name, email address and a password.
 As soon as an administrator approves your registration and assigns a user role to your account, you can sign in and start using SongDrive according to the privileges of your role.

 ### Requirements